barrykooij/post-connector-old/readme.txt

 == Changelog ==

+= 1.0.8 - January 21, 2016 =
+* Fixed a bug that caused translation not to load properly.
+* Updated translation files.

 = 1.0.7 - January 14, 2016 =
 * Fixed a bug where wp_reset_postdata() did not actually reset post data because admin.